viascience/ztf-tutorial/tutorial-2-step-up-auth/README.md

-# ZTF WalletConnect Integration Tutorial
+# VIA Step Up Authentication Tutorial

-This tutorial demonstrates how to integrate WalletConnect session recovery from Keycloak authentication and transaction sending to the ZTF wallet in a React application.
+This tutorial demonstrates how to integrate step up authentication in your applications by leveraging WalletConnect session recovery from Keycloak authentication and transaction sending to the VIA wallet in a React application.
 This example shows a complete Web3 flow using WalletConnect v2 with automatic configuration and session management through Keycloak.

+If you are wondering why this tutorial is relevant to you, if you want to protect your users' sensitive actions from automated agents, this tutorial will help you create your apps with the necessary security requirements.
+In particular, we will be protecting our users by requesting step up authentication from their VIA wallet for sensitive actions.

 ## Overview

 This application demonstrates:
 - **Automatic WalletConnect Configuration**: WalletConnect settings are automatically retrieved from the Keycloak user info endpoint - no manual configuration needed
 - **Seamless Session Recovery**: WalletConnect sessions are automatically restored from user profile data
-- **ZTF Wallet Integration**: Direct integration with ZTF wallet infrastructure
+- **VIA Wallet Integration**: Direct integration with VIA wallet infrastructure
 - **Transaction Management**: Create and sign transactions through WalletConnect
 - **Persistent Authentication**: Session state management across browser refreshes
 - **Security-First Data Storage**: Sensitive data automatically clears when browser session ends